Start Using Studio

 7. Click Create to save the script.

-8. On the Create New Script window, enter a Name for the script and select the Location in CXone file storage where you want to save the script.
+8. On the Create New Script window, enter a Name for the script and select the Location in CXone Mpower file storage where you want to save the script.

 9. You can create a folder for your scripts by clicking Create New Folder at the bottom of the Location drop-down.
 Enter a name for the new folder in the field that appears at the top of the list in the drop-down.